YIJING DAO

 The Yi-globe

-József Drasny, a retired cybernetic engineer living in Budapest who is now in his seventies, wrote to me pointing out his exploration of a spherical model of the Yijing, which he calls the Yi-globe.
+József Drasny, a retired cybernetic engineer living in Budapest, wrote to me pointing out his exploration of a spherical model of the Yijing, which he calls the Yi-globe.
 In 2005 his findings were published in Hungarian under the (translated) title of The Forgotten Worldview of the I Ching: The Yi-globe.
-The website is an English rendition in a more concise form, although he has a longer manuscript in English he would naturally like to interest a publisher in.
+The website is an English rendition in a more concise form, although he has a longer manuscript in English he would naturally like to interest a publisher in (UPDATE: József has now made this freely available in PDF).
 It is a simply superb extension of an idea seen in two-dimensional form in diagrams such as ztd394 and ztd1502 in my scans archive, where hexagrams are arranged in a 1–6–15–20–15–6–1 distribution according to the number of yin and yang lines (there are 20 hexagrams with three yin lines and three yang lines, 15 with two yang and four yin and 15 with two yin and four yang, and so on).
 The ramifications of this ordering are astounding and have never been brought out in any of the many Chinese Yijing diagrams I have collected over the years.
 What József has demonstrated with admirable simplicity of explanation (for such a complex idea) is that this ordering naturally implies a sphere.

 What I find particularly good about his work is the way he explains how each of the 15 hexagrams on level II of his model is the 'child' of two of the six hexagrams on level I (which has risen up from the solitary hexagram 2 at the base in a manner Ed Hacker also noted with his 'hexagram flower' idea, the six hexagrams visualised as the petals).
 All of the hexagrams find their natural placement in this manner.
 It is fascinating how the six mixed hexagrams (both yin and yang lines) that have the same trigrams – 29, 51, 52 with two yang lines and four yin, and 30, 57, 58 with two yin lines and four yang – get placed at the centres of levels II and IV with hexagrams 63 and 64 at the centre of level III, the centre of the sphere itself, all as a straightforward progression.
 The two remaining hexagrams with the same trigrams, hexagrams 1 and 2, are at the apex and base of this vertical axis.
 This striking feature, once realised for what it is, is a spine-tingling discovery because of the sheer harmony and balance of it.